 So if there’s one thing that Hawaii is known for, it’s shave ice.
-No, not shaved.
+No, not shaved ice.
 SHAVE.
 And truth be told, Hawaii is known lots of different amazing food, but shave ice is an absolute must if you’re visiting.
 For more foodie finds, check out 10 Things You Must Eat When You Visit Hawaii.
+For today – let’s focus on the best shave ice Oahu has to offer.

 We will start with President Obama’s favorite spot – Island Snow in Kailua.
 When Barack & Co. visit the island, they typically stay on the windward side, so Island Snow is a convenient spot he, Michelle and the girls can pop in and out of with relative ease.
 That said, it’s also freaking delicious.
 So good choice, Barry!
 First of all, it comes in a tall cup or cone, not a bowl, and the syrup they use is extra sugary, which gives your sweet tooth that extra zing against the cold ice!